cxwang001/gitQuizzy-ReactJS/README.md

 You can:

-* Click on each card under any category
+* Click on each card under any category.

-* After you have seen the question you can click the card again to see the answer
+* After you have seen the question you can click the card again to see the answer.

 ##  Creating the App